Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

 ### `quorumExtension_cancelExtension`

 The api for cancelling the contract extension process.
-This can only be invoked by the ethereum address which initaited the contract extension process.
+This can only be invoked by the Ethereum address which initaited the contract extension process.

 #### Parameter